drewvolz/safari-sandbox/README.md

 # Safari Sandbox

-A python program that parses Safari's `LastSession.db` and creates a stripped-down sqlite database out of it for querying.
+A python program that parses Safari's `LastSession.plist` and creates a stripped-down sqlite database out of it for querying.

 ## Hacking